What is SSL Certificate and why is it a must-have for every website

-In the era of digital transformation, security is the number one priority for every online business.
-Each passing day, the number of cyberthreats are increasing and cybercriminals are finding new ways to attack websites and online businesses.
+In the era of digital transformation, security should be the number one priority for every online business.
+Here’s why:

 What is an SSL Certificate?